General Terms and Conditions

 SECTION III: TERM

 3.1.
-The Agreement becomes effective as of the date of it is signed by all parties, unless sooner terminated and will continue in full force for a term of three (3) years.
+The Agreement becomes effective as of the date of it is signed by all parties, and will continue in full force for a term of three (3) years unless sooner terminated.
 This Agreement shall renew automatically for successive terms of three (3) years each, unless any party provides written notice of termination in accordance with Section XIII of these Terms and Conditions.
-All existing obligations, warranties, indemnities and agreements with respect to Transactions entered into before such termination shall remain in full force and effect, and Merchant shall remain liable for all obligations to Cardholders and Bank incurred while this Agreement was in effect.
+All existing obligations, warranties, indemnities and agreements with respect to Transactions entered into before such termination shall remain in full force and effect, and Merchant shall remain liable for all obligations to Cardholders and Acquirer incurred while this Agreement was in effect.

 SECTION IV: REPRESENTATIONS AND WARRANTIES